 …. naturally, I asked one of the women at the church, and found out that the Presbyterian Women of Third Church decided earlier in 2014 to make reusable menstrual hygiene products but had not managed to get the project flowing (I hope you like girl bathroom humor, if not you might as well stop reading now).
 The fabric scraps, patterns and photocopies I found in my office came with a vision.
 It was the kind of vision that is near and dear to the heart of our Presbyterian Women, a vision we believe is near and dear to the heart of God; it was a vision to improve the lives of vulnerable people.

-Each standard Days for Girls kit includes: 2 water proof shields, 8 liners, 2 panties, 2 gallon zip lock freezer bags, a 100% cotton wash cloth, a small bar of soap, an ovulation chart and directions.
+Each standard Days for Girls washable kit includes: 2 water proof shields, 8 liners, 2 panties, 1 carry pouch, a 100% cotton wash cloth, a small bar of soap, an ovulation chart and directions, all packaged in a drawstring bag.
 But those things you can see.
 What you might not notice immediately is that those kits contain: dignity, education, and independence.

 I never wanted this, never imagined this, never dreamed this, and yet, it is the call that I choose to answer: Period Pastor.